vitalii-karpiv/kuzco-crm/api-doc/laptop-group/list-laptop-groups.md

 - Text filters (`groupName`) use case-insensitive partial matching.
 - `laptopId` checks both `itemList` and `variants[].laptopId`.
+- `publishedOnMarketplace` filters groups that have at least one marketplace with `published: true`.
+Set to `true` to only return published groups, or omit to include all groups.
 - `sorters` mirrors Mongo sort syntax where `1` is ascending and `-1` descending.

 ## Response